-Adrian Bartella is the Chief Financial Officer and a Director of the Company.
-He was appointed to our board of directors on August 3, 2017.
+Adrian Bartella is the Chief Financial Officer.
 Mr. Bartella has over 12 years of international finance experience.
 He joined Dufry AG in 2005 and has served in various positions in its Finance, Mergers and Acquisitions and Treasury before being named Global Head of Investment Control, Mergers and Acquisitions in 2010.
 He has served as Chief Financial Officer of Hudson Group since 2012.
 Mr. Bartella holds a degree in Business Administration from the European University Viadrina in Frankfurt, Germany.